Boris Yeltsin circling over Shannon diplomatic incident: Background

 Boris Yeltsin had travelled to New York to address the United Nations General Assembly on 26 September 1994.
 He then travelled to Seattle, Washington, to promote trade relations between the United States and Russia.
 After delivering a speech, Yeltsin departed for Moscow via Shannon.
 The choice of Shannon was symbolic; in 1980, Aeroflot started operations there as its most western non-NATO hub in Europe.

 The trip was scheduled at short notice.
 Reynolds was in Australia on official business when he learned of the intended stopover.
 He cut his visit short and returned to Ireland, landing at Shannon Airport just a few hours before Yeltsin's scheduled arrival.
 Thirty-one official vehicles waited on the runway to provide transportation to a formal reception at Dromoland Castle.
 The Irish Defence Forces brought in the band of the Southern Command and deployed one hundred soldiers of the 12th Infantry Battalion to serve as an honor guard.

-Irish documents declassified in 2024 reveal that Liam Canniffe, the Irish diplomatic head of protocol, allowed for the possibility that Yeltsin could be "worse for wear" and therefore instructed the army to forgo the military honors if this were the case.
+Irish documents declassified in 2024 reveal that Liam Canniffe, the Irish diplomatic head of protocol, allowed for the possibility that Yeltsin could be "worse for wear" and therefore instructed the army to forgo the military honours if this were the case.